 A duplex, triplex, and fourplex is considered “residential property” by major government-backed agencies like FHA, Fannie Mae, and Freddie Mac.

 Because the property checks out as “owner-occupied” and “residential”, you can finance up to 96.5% of the purchase price, also known as 3.5% down, with an FHA multifamily loan.
-You can also get a conventional multifamily loan with 5% down.
+And, as of November 2023, you can get a conventional multifamily loan with 5% down.
 More on loan programs later.

-This type of financing is not only more affordable, but also lets you begin your real estate investing career with very little down and at low personal risk.
+This type of financing is more affordable and allows you to begin your real estate investing career with very little down and at low personal risk.
 Let’s find out how.

 Advantages of buying owner-occupied multifamily